Migrating from FAKE v4

 The most important part to know is that basically every feature/function changes its location and sometimes they were even grouped in different modules as the old API was growing several years now and we never could do breaking changes.

-In this new work you should write "Module.Method a b" instead of "MethodModule a b".
+In this new world you should write "Module.Method a b" instead of "MethodModule a b".
 Which means in the old world we had lots of methods like

 "ReadFile argument" (the module probably even opened via